OOI-RCA-APL/ceres/docs/getting-started.md

 The "Components" section shows of the state of our components.

 \_You'll notice here, that that in addition to `@connection`, there is another component with the address `@`.
 Ceres components form a hierachical tree structure, with a generic root component at the top.
-For small projects, this can largely be ignored, but for larger projects, this tree structure allows components to be organized however you see fit, and be manipulated in groups.
+For small projects, this structure can mostly be ignored, but for larger projects, this hierarchical structure allows components to be organized into groups.

 For our project, we see that `@` and `@connection` components are running but disabled, meaning that unless we run the engine using the `--all` flag, they will not be started automatically.